RickStrahl/BlogPosts/2018-05/Fixing-Web-UI/FixingWebUi.md

 I often hear arguments that HTML is different than desktop because HTML layout is very fluid and that's why the model has to stay lean.

 I don't really buy that argument.
-WPF on Windows also uses a compositional layout model and it's quite capable of supporting a rich component API along with a base set of controls.
+WPF/UWP/XAML on Windows also uses a compositional layout model and it's quite capable of supporting a rich component API along with a base set of controls.
 I'm not a huge fan of WPF and XAML, but it is good example of what is possible in terms of a rich API that works both as a compositional layout engine and provides the core needed for extensibility as well as a lot of built in components.

 There's no reason that HTML can't do something similar.

 ### HTML ain't the Desktop, Dude!
-Lest you think I'm advocating building desktop applications: Not at all - I'm a Web developer at heart and I've built Web applications for well over 20 years now.
+Lest you think I'm advocating building desktop applications: Not at all - I'm a Web developer at heart and I've built Web applications for nearly 25 years now.
 I love what the Web stands for in terms of rapid deployment and making things publicly accessible without having to manage 'installations'.
 These days hot reloading and live building also make the development flow very smooth and yes I wish it could be that smooth for desktop apps as well (some parts of WPF support something similar).
 But, I would like Web UI and DOM to move forward more rapidly and actually provide new functionality that seems appropriate for the types of applications that we are building today.

 > The current form of HTML/CSS feels like it's built for the platform and applications we had 10 years ago.